thandyn/Hotels-on-Demand/README.md

 ## Criteria for assignment

-GIVEN a weather dashboard with form inputs
+GIVEN I am taking a trip I want to know the best places to eat near the hotel.

 **WHEN I**
 *THEN I am*